Modbury: Manor

 The manor house, last occupied by the Champernowne family and known as "Court House", was situated on the north side of the parish church of St George, on or near the site of Modbury Priory, founded in the 12th century by the Vautort lords of the manor.
 It was destroyed during the Civil War (1642–1651) and the remnants were sold for building materials in 1705.

 Modbury Manor lends its name to the New England town of Madbury, New Hampshire.
 Located in the Southeastern region of the state, Madbury was settled by Sir Francis Champernowne who originally gave the name to his farm located there.

 Church

-The parish Church of St George is Grade 1 listed.
+The parish Church of St George is Grade I listed.
 The main body of the church is fourteenth century and is constructed of coursed rubble with granite dressings beneath slate roofs.
 The tower has angle buttresses and a broach spire believed to have been struck by lightning in AD 1621 and rebuilt as a copy of the original.
 The nave has a wagon roof, as do the aisles and transepts, the Lady Chapel, the Vestry, and the chancel.
 Dendrochronological analysis suggest the church was reroofed in the sixteenth century.
 The church was placed on Historic England's Heritage at Risk Register in 2013 with concerns about roof damage and damp.
 A 2015 Heritage Lottery Fund grant led to an extensive programme of roof repairs and restoration.

 The exterior and interior of Modbury's parish church of Saint George.